nebula-orchestrator/docs/docs/architecture.md

 # Common Nebula architecture designs

-While there are too many possible ways to design Nebula architecture to list them all the following 2 designs will help cover common use cases as well as serve as a stepping stone to help explain the diffrent components of Nebula:
+While there are too many possible ways to design Nebula architecture to list them all the following 2 designs will help cover common use cases as well as serve as a stepping stone to help explain the different components of Nebula:

 ## IoT deployment
 ![example nebula architecture](cloudcraft%20-%20nebula%20-%20IoT.png "example nebula architecture")